Sebastien-Raguideau/Tuto_hpc/README.md

 ## Slurm
 #### Concepts
-- The principle of slurm is that you submit a job to a partition, with requireement of resources (cpu/ram/gpu).
-It is queued, there is space the job is started.
+- The principle of slurm is that you submit a job to a queue (partition), with requirement of resources (cpu/ram/gpu).
+It is queued, if there is space the job is started.
 It is not a fifo queue, rare user will get priority over people having intensive usage.
-- If your tasks uses more resources than what you asked (ask for 100mo ram uses 101mo), it will be automatically terminated.
+- If your task uses more resources than what you asked (ask for 100mo ram uses 101mo), it will be automatically terminated.

 - There are different queues, they are called **Partition**.
 They have different node (servers) with different specs.
 Usually partitions are intended for different use cases and may have limit in term of how long a task can run.
 For example, ei-short is for under 45min tasks while tasks in ei-largemem can run for 90 days and request large amount of memory (>500G).
 You can find all partitions [here](https://nbip-research-computing.atlassian.net/wiki/spaces/CIS/pages/5177513/Queue+Partition+Limits).
+- Note: a job can't be started on ei-largemem with less than 550G of memory requirement.

 #### Nodes available
 - not exhaustive/precise, but [here](https://nbip-research-computing.atlassian.net/wiki/spaces/CIS/pages/5177376/High+Performance+Computing+at+NBI).